-The performance illustration represents the performance of the Risk Profile using the ESG Managed Portfolio Service (MPS) historic data of Psigma Investment Management until 30/09/2022 and CGWM Master Models thereafter.
+The performance illustration represents the performance of the Risk Profile using the ESG Managed Portfolio Service (MPS) historic data of CGWM Master Models.
 All performance figures are shown net of underlying fund charges and net of the ESG Annual Management Charge 'AMC' of 0.50%.
 Fees charged by any Financial Adviser are not taken into account.